i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Notes
 `````

-This allows sending multiple new session messages with the same cleartext key,
+This allows sending multiple new session messages with the same initial ratchet key,
-which is less privacy but much more efficient, e.g. for a POST.
+which is more efficient, e.g. for a POST.
-Send different nonces with each message.
-Nonce should be generated randomly.
+These messages will have a different cleartext (new session) key but contain
+the same ratchet key inside the first AEAD block.
+New session keys are never reused.
+This prevents external observers from identifying a POST sequence through
+seeing duplicate cleartext keys.
+However, these messages may still be
+identified as containing keys, unless we use Elligator2.
+The first AEAD block will contain a sequence number and/or IV so the second block may
+be decrypted correctly.

 Issues
 ``````

-- Obfuscation of key?
+- Obfuscation of cleartext key?
+We could do Elligator 2 but that's expensive.

-- Do we need the nonce?
+- Do we need a nonce?
 Does it need to be 8 bytes?
 4?

 - IV is in the LS2 property?
 Alternative: Send a 16 byte IV instead of 8 byte nonce, and use a nonce of 0.

-- Alternative: Encrypt the key and IV in a fixed-size AEAD block, as in ElGamal.
-Then append a second AEAD block, as in ElGamal.